Amusah/Amusah/README.md

 ## A Passionate Frontend Developer

 I'm a detail-oriented frontend developer experienced in transforming design concepts into functional, user-friendly web components and interfaces.
-I craft responsive frontends using HTML, CSS Sass, Tailwind CSS, JavaScript, and React, focusing on clarity, usability, and performance.
+I craft responsive UIs using HTML, CSS Sass, Tailwind CSS, JavaScript, and React, focusing on clarity, usability, and performance.
 Let's connect and collaborate on exciting projects!

 - 🌍  I'm based in Ghana
 - ✉️  You can contact me at [henryamusah@gmail.com](mailto:henryamusah@gmail.com)